 - Pregnancy-Women who are expecting a baby need to visit the dentist regularly.
-Periodontal disease has been shown to bring about premature birth and/or low infant birth weight.
+Periodontal disease has been shown to bring about premature birth and low infant birth weight.

 When visiting the dentist, be sure to let him or her know about any changes to your overall health.
-In addition, make certain they have an updated list of all medications currently being taken.
-Any recent illnesses need to be shared with the dental office, along with any chronic conditions.
+Also, make sure they have an updated list of all medications currently being taken.
+Any recent illnesses need to be shared with the dental office, along with many chronic conditions.
 The more information the dentist has, the easier it is to develop a treatment plan that addresses the patient’s specific needs.

 Protecting Dental Health

 To ensure good oral health, individuals need to brush their teeth a minimum of twice a day and floss every day.
-These two steps go a long way to promoting healthy teeth and gums.
-In addition, patients must visit their dentist regularly, every six months or more often if the dentist feels more frequent checkups are needed.
+These two steps go a long way toward promoting healthy teeth and gums.
+Besides, patients must visit their dentist regularly, every six months or more often if the dentist feels more frequent checkups are needed.
 The toothbrush should be replaced every three months and sooner if it appears to be worn and frayed.
 If a problem does arise in the mouth, make an appointment immediately.
 Many people fail to do so until they experience pain.
-Doing so may be harmful to both oral and general health, and individuals must keep this in mind and make dental health a top priority for optimal periodontal maintenance.
-If you have child, it’s just as important that they keep up with their oral health as well and we can assist with with their pediatric dental needs.
+This may be harmful to both oral and general health, and individuals must keep this in mind and make dental health a top priority for optimal periodontal maintenance.
+If you have a child, it’s just as vital that they keep up with their oral health as well, and we can assist with their pediatric dental needs.

-Contact the Washington Center for Cosmetic Dentistry today to schedule a dental health checkup and inquire about any of the dental specialties we provide, in addition to our General and Cosmetic dentistry service.
+Contact the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry today to schedule a dental health checkup and inquire about any of the dental specialties we provide, in addition to our General and Cosmetic dentistry service.
 We’ll go over your medical history, examine your mouth and gums, and determine where changes need to be made to your oral hygiene routine to improve your overall health.
 This is one area you cannot be too careful.
 Regular medical checkups keep you healthy, and the same is true of routine dental checkups.

 We work with you to find the right treatment plan for your needs, basing this plan on any current issues you are experiencing.
-In addition, our staff members counsel patients on good oral hygiene and how to ensure optimal health of the mouth and gums.
+Also, our staff members counsel patients on proper oral hygiene and how to ensure optimal health of the mouth and gums.
 When you care for your teeth and gums, you care for your entire body.
 Keep this in mind at all times, and contact us today for your checkup.
 Oral health is too important to neglect.